 A short selection of excellent videos on the subject.

 Matthieu Ricard Leads a Meditation on Altruistic Love and Compassion | Talks at Google

 In this 39-minute video, Buddhist monk Matthieu Ricard introduces the concept of meditation and mindful breathing, leads a guided meditation that includes compassion and altruistic love, and ends with a Q&A portion.

 Ricard is an active participant in the current scientific research of the effects of meditation on the brain, and is known as an excellent bridge between modern science and ancient wisdom.

 A Tonglen Meditation Practice for Sending and Receiving Compassion

 This 21-minute guided tonglen meditation is for more advanced meditators, as tonglen is not recommended for those brand new to meditation.

 The video posted by Live Sonima features a guide with a very clear and calming voice, encouraging an opening of the heart and offering of empathetic aspirations.
 This meditation is an excellent combination of descriptive instruction, and space for the meditator to go deeper.

 #30 Pema Chodron – Tonglen Meditation

-In this 48-minute video, world-renowned author and Buddhist nun, Pema Chödrön, introduces us to Tonglen Meditation and a few of its styles — including taking a Tonglen attitude towards pleasure and pain whenever it arises in your life — as well as some difficulties you might experience in practice.
+In this 48-minute video, world-renowned author and Buddhist nun, Pema Chödrön, introduces us to tonglen meditation and a few of its styles — including taking a tonglen attitude toward pleasure and pain whenever it arises in your life — as well as some difficulties you might experience in practice.